 *The story below is Sydney's updated story, as she presented it at the 2017 Chance for Change Game Night.
 JOIN SYDNEY EVERY YEAR BY REGISTERING FOR INTERNATIONAL TTP DAY.
 SYDNEY ORGANIZES THIS EVENT FOR EVERYONE IN THE WORLD TO LEND A HAND BY FUNDRAISING AND RAISING AWARENESS IN THEIR LOCAL COMMUNITIES.
 SYDNEY BELIEVES THAT, "we are stronger together."
-REGISTER HERE.
+LEARN MORE HERE.

 I was diagnosed with TTP in 2008 after my mom took life-saving action by seeking out a 3rd opinion.
 I was extremely lucky to not have experienced heart attack, stroke or kidney failure due the delay in diagnosis.

 I have successfully fought TTP 7 times so far with plasmapheresis and the blood from 700 donors, spleen removal surgery (last Jan), chemotherapy, and immune suppression medication.

 We still don’t have a targeted treatment for TTP.
 This means that in addition to Plasmaphersis which siphons off the bad stuff in my blood and replaces it with donor blood, we have used medications to suppress my whole immune system, not just the part misbehaving.
 Since I was relapsing almost yearly, this treatment became a constant.
 Suppressing anybody’s natural defense against infection and disease has consequences, but we were out of any better options.
 We knew that we were playing with fire, but TTP crisis was acutely dangerous.